gadsbytom/feed_forward_network/README.md

 ---
 ### Resources

-* Root

 * main - code which collates user input determining network structure

 * training - code which runs feed forward and backprop for X no. of epochs

 * ann_feed_forward - code which runs the feed forward loop through the network

 * ann_backprop - code which updates the weights matrices

 ---